 - Many opportunities to work with public school instrumental music programs throughout the state of Kansas

 In addition to the 2-year Master's degree, we are pleased to offer a summer Master's program designed for the working Educator.
-Click here to view general information regarding the Summer Graduate Program and see a list of Summer 2010 and 2011course offerings.
+Click here to view general information regarding the Summer Graduate Program.

 |Summer 2019 Graduate Class Information:|